The 12 Best Ski Resorts in Japan 2022

 Located in Hokkaido, Furano Ski Resort has even higher quality powder snow than NISEKO UNITED, which was brought up earlier in this article.

-Although there is in fact not that much snowfall at Furano Ski Resort compared to other locations, very dry and fluffy powder snow falls in this area.
+Although there is not much snowfall at Furano Ski Resort compared to other locations, this area has very dry and fluffy powder snow.

 The area of the slopes is 168ha.
 It could be said that Furano Ski Resort is the best large-scale ski resort in Hokkaido.